 - Integrate and enforce pollution source control efforts in the final EPA cleanup order.

 - Minimize the need for fishing advisories and ensure that efforts to prevent fishing are culturally-appropriate and don’t further harm people’s health.

 - Establish a Pollution Prevention and Mitigation Fund until cleanup is complete and health standards are met.

 - Hire local!

-In addition, the University of Washington School for Public Health, Just Health Action and DRCC/TAG are conducting a Health Impact Assessment of EPA’s Proposed Plan, which evaluates possible health effects of the plan and makes recommendations to maximize benefits, minimize harmful impacts, and promote health equity.
-See links to the Advance Report on our HIA project page!
+Researchers at the University of Washington School for Public Health, Just Health Action and DRCC/TAG conducted a Health Impact Assessment (HIA) of EPA’s Proposed Plan, which evaluates possible health effects of the plan and makes recommendations to maximize benefits, minimize harmful impacts, and promote health equity.
+See links to the HIA Report on our HIA project page!

 What is â€śSuperfundâ€ť?